Agriculture

 Different conditions require different composition of fertilizers for better production, such as:

-For well-drained and sandy soil, nitrogen use should be split into two parts: fifty per cent during the first irrigation and the other half during the second irrigation.
-Urea should be avoided for basal applications of nitrogen because of the high dissolving capability of nitrogen in the water.
+For well-drained and sandy soil, nitrogen use should be split into two parts: 50% during the first irrigation and the other half during the second irrigation.
+Urea should be avoided for basal applications of nitrogen because of the high solubility of nitrogen in water.

 During intensive cropping, growing more than one crop on the land may lead to Zinc deficiency.
 Thus, 25 kg of ZnSO4 per hectare should be applied in the field to overcome the Zinc deficiency.
 Zinc can also be used in standing crops.

-If the soil is affected by salt, then Calcium at the rate of 1.25 tons per hectare should be used in the field at an interval of two to three years in the form of gypsum.
+If the soil is affected by salt, then Calcium at a rate of 1.25 tons per hectare should be applied in the field at intervals of two to three years in the form of gypsum.
 It helps enhance the soil structure.

-Irrigation is an important aspect of wheat cultivation, and it should be done at regular intervals.
 The irrigation schedule may vary depending on the soil and climate conditions.
-Normally, wheat crops require eight irrigations for better yield.
+Typically, wheat crops require eight irrigations to achieve a better yield.

 • The first irrigation should be provided at the CRI (Crown Root Initiation) stage.